 Using Exodus 32, how do we get inside the Israelites’ mind as they wait for Moses’ descent from Mount Sinai?

 The ancient Israelites were enslaved in Egypt for centuries.
 They had been slack to circumcise their children and needed reminding that is was the LORD (not some other god) who committed to rescuing them.
 At the very least, these observations suggest the worship of the LORD did not thrive in Israel before the exodus.
 Accordingly, much of what they would know about the LORD was recently gained knowledge.
 After all, it has only been a matter of weeks since they received the commandments from Moses (back in Exod 20).

 By contrast, polytheism was the norm in the ancient Middle East.
 Accordingly, worshipping idols “made sense” inasmuch as it was typical.

 Notice what Aaron actually says.
 At one level, he and the Israelites did not think they were committing a fundamental compromise.
 In v.
 5, he announces,

 “Tomorrow shall be a feast to the LORD” (v.
 5).
 Then in v.
 8, he says concerning the idol, “These are your gods, O Israel, who brought you up out of the land of Egypt!” (v.
 8).

 He doesn’t overtly deny the existence or power of the LORD.
-Rather, from Aaron’s perspective, he is simply adapting their way of worshipping.
-This method would make it far more simple and easy to accept for the average Israelite.
-In that historical context, one would have a difficult time wrapping his or her mind around the idea of there being ONE true God.
+Instead, from Aaron’s perspective, he is simply adapting their way of worshipping.
+This method would make it far more straightforward and easy to accept for the average Israelite.
+In that historical context, one would have difficulty wrapping their mind around the idea of there being ONE true God.